RobertL31/fuddly/docs/source/data_makers.rst

   .. code-block:: none

         |_ path
-        |      | desc: Graph path regexp to select nodes on which the disruptor should
+        |      | desc: Graph path regexp to select nodes on which the operator should
         |      |       apply.
         |      | default: None [type: str]
         |_ sem
-        |      | desc: Semantics to select nodes on which the disruptor should apply.
+        |      | desc: Semantics to select nodes on which the operator should apply.
         |      | default: None [type: str, list]
         |_ value
         |      | desc: The new value to inject within the data.